renato425/isadb/README.md

 Check the [repository](https://github.com/renato425/isadb) if you'd like to submit a PR.

 ## Help
 If you don't undestand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to make a issue in [GitHub](https://github.com/renato425/isadb).
 And if it's extremely serious, contact me on Discord - My username: `renatiinofc`.
+## Help
+If you don't undestand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to make a issue in [GitHub](https://github.com/renato425/isadb).
+And if it's extremely serious, contact me on Discord - My username: `renatiinofc`.